telme29/PyTorchCrashCourse/README.md

 - Afterwards it will calculate e.g. "Displays statistics on the most frequent times of travel."
 - The author is Aykan Aydin and based in Darmstadt in Germany

+#### Needed Data files
+- The csv files are not uploaded to the repo!